Results 1 - 4 of 4 matches

 Clickers can be used to replace Scantron forms for exams.
 This can save considerable time and effort when it comes to recording scores.

-Using Clickers to Introduce Concepts to Economics Students part of Examples
+Using Clickers to Inductively Construct Economic Concepts part of Examples

 This technique reverses the usual order of definitions and examples used in class to one of presenting an example or examples first and then having students "discover" the concept when asked with carefully constructed clicker questions.